Home Neat Home: An ADHD Organization Plan

 ADHD is not synonymous with mess.
 Here, professional organizer and author Lisa Woodruff offers advice for adults with ADHD on how to tackle the clutter, set up weekly systems, think beyond the to-do list, and maintain a positive mindset while making progress every day.

 Home organization is a skill that can be learned by anyone at any time.
 I honestly believe that.
 It’s just easier for some than for others.
-I do not have attention deficit disorder (ADHD or ADD), but I have successfully parented, taught, and professionally organized people who do.
+I do not have ADHD, but I have successfully parented, taught, and professionally organized people who do.
 And along the way, I learned a lot about how the ADHD brain works.

-ADHD is a spectrum disorder that manifests itself through the eight executive processes of the brain:
+ADHD is a spectrum disorder that manifests through the eight executive processes of the brain:

 - flexible thinking